valgur/xtr/docs-src/guide.rst

 section of the API reference, all of which follow the convention of containing "LOGL" in the macro name.

-Each sink has its own log level, which can be programmatically set or queried via :cpp:func:`xtr::sink::set_level` and :cpp:func:`xtr::sink::level`, and can be set or queried from the command line using the :ref:`xtrctl <xtrctl>` tool.
+Each source has its own log level, which can be programmatically set or queried via :cpp:func:`xtr::source::set_level` and :cpp:func:`xtr::source::level`, and can be set or queried from the command line using the :ref:`xtrctl <xtrctl>` tool.

 Each log level has an order of importance.
 The listing of levels above is in the order of increasing importance---so the least important level is 'debug' and the most important level is 'fatal'.
-If a log statement is made with a level that is lower than the current level of the sink then the log statement is discarded.
+If a log statement is made with a level that is lower than the current level of the source then the log statement is discarded.
 Note that this includes any calls made as arguments to the log, so in the following example the function :cpp:func:`foo` is not called: